 - Read our in-depth DJI Mini 2 review

-It may have been succeeded by the DJI Mini 2 (above), but the Mavic Mini will remain on sale – and it's still a great beginner drone option if you don't need the option of shooting 4K video.
+It may have been succeeded by the DJI Mini 2 (above), but the Mavic Mini has remained on sale – and it's still a great beginner drone option if you don't need the option of shooting 4K video.
+That said, it's worth keeping your eyes peeled for the DJI Mini SE, which is a rumored version of the Mavic Mini with a new controller.

 Far from a toy, the Mavic Mini's rock-steady gimbal-mounted camera captures fantastic-looking 2.7K video footage and sharp 12MP stills.
 It also boasts 30 minutes of flight time per battery charge and a 4km range that's really only beaten in this price bracket by the Mini 2's 6km range.